-In October 2013, 1,469,460 share options were granted to an officer 25% of the options vest on the first anniversary of the grant date with the remaining 75% vest evenly over the following three years.
-The exercise price of these options is USD2.50 per common share.
+In February 2015, 1,469,460 share options were granted to an officer, 25% of the options vest on the first anniversary of the grant date with the remaining 75% vest evenly over the following three years.
+The exercise price of these options is USD2.24 per common share.

-The aggregate intrinsic value of options outstanding and exercisable at March 31, 2014, was calculated based on the closing price of the Company’s common shares on March 31, 2014.
+The aggregate intrinsic value of options outstanding and exercisable at March 31, 2015, was determined based on the closing price of the Company’s common shares on March 31, 2015.